noelboss/featherlight/README.md

 	<span data-featherlight="myhtml.html .selector">Open ajax content in lightbox</a>
 	<span data-featherlight="<p>Fancy DOM Lightbox!</p>">Open some DOM in lightbox</span>

-it also works with links using href and the "image" and "ajax" keywords (this can also be manually set with the configuration options `type.image` and `type.ajax`):
+it also works with links using href and the "image" and "ajax" keywords (this can also be manually set with the configuration options like `{type: 'image'}`):

 	<a href="myimage.png" data-featherlight="image">Open image in lightbox</a>
 	<a href="myhtml.html .selector" data-featherlight="ajax">Open ajax content in lightbox</a>
+	<a href="#" data-featherlight="myhtml.html .selector" data-featherlight-type="ajax">Open ajax content in lightbox</a>

 By default, Featherlight initializes all elements matching `defaults.selector` on document ready.
 If you want to prevent this, set `$.featherlight.defaults.autostart` to false before the DOM is ready.